Saymanning/Honey_Bee_Colony_Loss_US/README.md

   - MLENV

 ### Machine Learning Model:
-   - Multi-Linear Regression
-Regression analysis is a form of predictive modelling technique which investigates the relationship between a dependent (target) and independent variable (s) (predictor).
-This technique is used for forecasting, time series modelling and finding the causal effect relationship between the variables.
-Linear Regression establishes a relationship between dependent variable (Y) and one or more independent variables (X) using a best fit straight line (also known as regression line).
-In other to show the correlation between our list of stressors and its effect on  honey bees we predicted that best a linear regression with a based fit line is more appropriate.
-With our independent variables (X) being the stressors and out dependent variables (Y) losses of honey bees.
+   - We chose to perform a linear regression analysis on the datasets we collected.
+Linear regression can show a relationship between variables and allows for forecasting future trends.

-We used the Linear Regression model to train_test_split our Honey Bee loss prediction.
+   - We used the Linear Regression model to train_test_split our Honey Bee loss prediction.
 First, the below graph shows the relationship of Years to Loss Colonies from 2015-2020.
 Next, the second image highlight the small progression of colony loss (yellow highlight) while also showing the red prediction line.
-NOTE: Although the below charts shows a small incline in colony loss over all states, it is our observation that a deeper look into perhaps the top 5-10 states my show a better visualiztion of the losses.
+The below charts shows a small incline in colony loss over all states.
+We found that due to the high variability of factors causing honey bee colony loss, it is difficult to determine whether one variable is more prevelent than another.
+However, in our analysis there is one trend that remains clear, there has been no progression towards reductions in colony loss.